Aerobic Vaginitis: When Aerobic Bacteria Takes Over

 Stay alert on any changes in the color, smell, and quantity of your vaginal discharge.
 It is normal for it to vary during the menstrual cycle (if you are not pregnant) but any major change or unpleasant smell should be taken care of.

 Women with a history of vaginal infections are 2.6 times more likely to develop AV [12].
 If your vaginal community is not dominated by Lactobacillus, taking a vaginal probiotic may help you restore your microbiome and avoid any further vaginal infections.
+Check our suggestions on vaginal probiotics.

 References